Pygmy Corydoras is a representative of the Callichthyidae family and the smallest of the bottom catfish that live in Aquariums.

 Breeding Pygmy Corydoras

-Breeding Pygmy Corydoras is somewhat more difficult than in other species.
-They can spawn in a common aquarium but in the absence of neighbors who like to enjoy alien caviar.
-In all other cases, spawning is used with a volume of 10 liters.
+Breeding Pygmy Corydoras is somewhat more difficult than other species.
+They can spawn in a common aquarium but in the absence of tankmates who might scare them or eat their eggs.

 Females and males are preferably kept separate from each other.
 Sexual dimorphism at this time is especially noticeable.

-Spawning water is recommended soft.
-The temperature regime is maintained at 2-3 degrees lower than in a general aquarium.
+Spawning water must be soft.
+The temperature needs to be maintained at 2-3 degrees lower than in a general aquarium.

 A special substrate for spawning is laid at the bottom, plants are strengthened in it and a sponge filter is installed to prevent fry from being drawn into it.

-The lighting is dim.
-One of the walls of the jig should be brighter.
+The lighting will remain dim.
+One of the walls of the aquarium should be brighter.
 An additional glass is leaned against it, where the female will attach the eggs (it will then be easier to move it to the incubator).

-In the prepared container, 2-3 females and several males are planted, which are planted immediately after spawning.
+In the prepared container, 2-3 females and several males are kept.
+You need to remove the males immediately after spawning.
 The female lays up to 100 eggs, which are attached to the leaves of plants or glass.

-The incubation period lasts about four days, after which the larvae hatch, which after 3-4 days begins to swim and feed on their own.
+The incubation period lasts about four days, after which the larvae will hatch and after 3-4 days they begin to swim and feed on their own.

-A balanced diet and proper maintenance of the pygmy corridor in a domestic pond contribute to the activity and good health of pets, who will fly around the aquarium in a cheerful flock, infecting other underwater inhabitants with their optimism.
+A balanced diet and proper maintenance of the pygmy corydoras in an aquarium contributes to the activity and good health of these fishes.